-This paper has investigated the link between consumption and the terms of access to external finance by households measured from interest rate spreads on mortgages.
+This paper has investigated the link between consumption growth and the terms of access to external finance by households measured from the interest rate spread on mortgage finance for the riskiest group of borrowers.
 We have shown that the HEF index that we construct from mortgage data is robustly correlated with consumption growth between 1975 and 2005, with stronger effects in younger birth cohorts.
 These findings are robust to a wide variety of empirical specifications.

 Taken together, the results support the claim that the terms on which households can access to external finance to smooth their consumption matter for consumption growth.
 The improved terms on which households can access credit can, according to our measure, account for a significant amount of the growth in consumption over the period of our study.
-An increase of 100 basis points in the wedge between borrowing and lending rates is associated, on average, to a fall in aggregate annual consumption growth of about 0.3%.
+An increase of 100 basis points in the wedge between borrowing and lending rates is associated, on average, with a fall in aggregate annual consumption growth of about 0.3%.
 As in the past thirty years or so non-negative individual interest rate spreads in the UK have averaged around 160 basis points, with peaks above 1000 basis points, the impact of credit conditions on consumption growth is certainly of economic significance.